Quick overview

 Amount and negotiation of liquidated damages

-As mentioned above, the most common form is an obligation to pay a lump sum (e.g. a lump sum of money).
-However, it may also be a specific amount (percentage or fixed) for each day of delay in performance.
+As we mentioned above, the most common form is an obligation to pay a lump sum (e.g. a lump sum of money).
+However, it can also be a specific amount (percentage or fixed) for each day of delay in complying with the obligation.
 A contract usually provides for several obligations, the breach of which is not always of the same severity.
-In such a case, it is proposed to negotiate an upper limit for the contractual penalty and to graduate the specific amount depending on the criteria set.
+In such a case, it is proposed to negotiate an upper limit for the contractual penalty and to scale the specific amount depending on the criteria set.

 Reasonableness of the contractual penalty

-If the court finds the contractual penalty to be excessive, it may decide to reduce it to a ‘reasonable’ amount if necessary.
-However, this is only ever done at the debtor’s request, which is to the advantage of the creditor, who can thus achieve the reasonableness of the contractual penalty.
+If the court finds the contractual penalty to be excessive, it may decide to reduce it to a “reasonable” amount if necessary.
+However, this is only ever done on the debtor’s application, which is to the advantage of the creditor, who can thus achieve the reasonableness of the contractual penalty.

-If the amount of the penalty payment is manifestly unfair, it would be an invalid agreement under the Civil Code.
+If the amount of the penalty payment is manifestly unfair, it would be a null and void agreement under the Civil Code.

 A liquidated damages clause may be included in the terms and conditions of business if two entrepreneurs refer to it.
 However, if the contract with the entrepreneur is concluded by a consumer, it can only be agreed in the contract itself, not by reference to the terms and conditions.
 In such a case, the negotiation would be regarded as absolutely null and void.